101-Ways/serverless-workshop/9_Cleanup/README.md

 If you want to remove CloudFormation stack, you can simply run:

-`serverless remove`
+`npm run sls -- remove`

+Remove both your api and react app.

-The only thing remaining will be S3 bucket where Serverless Framework kept deployment packages.
+The only thing remaining will be S3 bucket where Serverless Framework kept deployment packages, and .

-You can also go to AWS Console website and delete CloudFormation stack from there.
-Still: don't forget to clean up S3 buckets.
+You can also go to AWS Console website and delete CloudFormation stacks from there: first time you try to delete CloudFormation stack it will fail, it's by design -- you don't want to accidentally delete S3 buckets.
+Try deleting them again and confirming that you want to delete buckets too.

 <!-- Check that no more resources are there.
 React cleanup? -->